fogleman/Craft/BUILD.md

 ## Mac OS X

-Note: OS X builds are untested on this fork.

 Download and install [CMake](http://www.cmake.org/cmake/resources/software.html) if you don\'t already have it.
 You may use [Homebrew](http://brew.sh) to simplify the installation: